Crypto Revenue and Expense Accounts: Staking, Gas, Fees in the CoA (2026)

 - Confirm recognition and fee treatment with your auditor — fact-specific; not accounting/tax advice.

-Cryptio and Bitwave categorize reward income, route fees and gas, and post realized results to configurable accounts.
-Confirm the tool can route gas by purpose and attach fees to the correct leg — the tool applies the mapping; the recognition basis is an auditor judgement.
+Cryptio, Bitwave and similar sub-ledgers categorize reward income, route fees and gas, and post realized results to configurable accounts.
+The thing that actually distinguishes a usable tool here is routing logic: when you evaluate one, confirm it can route gas by transaction purpose (cost, expense, or proceeds reduction) and attach a fee to the correct leg, rather than collapsing everything into a single fee expense.
+The tool applies the mapping; the recognition basis behind it is an auditor judgement.

-Wag3s Ledger categorizes staking/reward income, routes gas and fees by transaction purpose, and posts the realized result to a distinct account with an audit trail and ERP export — while the recognition basis and fee treatment stay auditor-confirmed, and tax timing stays a separate adviser question.
+Wag3s Ledger categorizes staking and reward income, routes gas and fees by transaction purpose, and posts the realized result to a distinct account, with an audit trail and ERP export.
+The recognition basis and fee treatment stay auditor-confirmed, and tax timing stays a separate question for a tax adviser; Ledger produces the records the entity's accountant and auditor review, rather than making those calls itself.
 See the Ledger product page.

 Further reading